ajbrowe/wp-calendar/readme.txt

 Please refer to the usage documentation in the calendar's options page.

 == Changelog ==

+= 1.0.0 RC 3 =
+* FIXED: Date format in event's edit page
+* FIXED: The description of the content is now filtered by the filter `the_content`
+* FIXED: Removed code redundancy when printing start/end date/time
+* FIXED: Tag {event_url} printed something, even if no ID was specified
+* FIXED: Missing line breaks in content output

 = 1.0.0 RC 2 =
 * FIXED: Database Table has not been created